danman1220/MEANapp/README.md

 -in the project directory, run bower install

-to start the app, first start up mongodb with the mongod command then, in the project directory, run npm start the app will be on localhost:5309 (adding 867 later)
+to start the app, first start up mongodb with the mongod command then, in the project directory, run npm start or grunt for dev the app will be on localhost:5309 (adding 867 later)